Barcelona legend Xavi appointed manager of Qatar-based Al Sadd | Goal.com

 "I see it [my retirement from playing] as my farewell to football, but I've done it all, I have the feeling that football has given me everything and I'm thankful.

-The Catalans sported a revolutionary possession-based game under Guardiola – who has gone on to successfully implement his style at Bayern Munich and Manchester City – and Xavi admitted he wants to use that appraoch in his own coaching career.
+The Catalans played a revolutionary possession-based game under Guardiola – who has gone on to successfully implement his style at Bayern Munich and Manchester City – and Xavi acknowledged he wants to use that approach in his own coaching career.

 "It's what I want to convey, I've grown up like that, I've really enjoyed this style, we've won with this style, Barca and the national team and, therefore, I think it's the best style to play football,"